New Maryland provider opening in post-Roe ‘abortion desert’

 A closer clinic in Hagerstown is open for abortions during limited hours a few times a month.
 It provides first-trimester abortions only and doesn’t accept Maryland Medicaid — a barrier to low-income patients, Quiñonez said.
 Otherwise, patients must travel more than 100 miles (161 kilometers) to Pittsburgh or even further, to Baltimore or Washington, D.C.

-Renovations started last week on the Cumberland clinic — crews were installing new medical equipment and signage, deep cleaning, applying fresh paint, replacing floors and patching drywall.
+Renovations started last week at the Cumberland clinic — crews were installing new medical equipment and signage, deep cleaning, applying fresh paint, replacing floors and patching drywall.

 The cost for the facility, licensing and renovations is roughly $1.17 million.
 First-year operating costs — to include payroll, building operations — are projected to be around $763,000.
 Both the West Virginia and Maryland clinics are funded by donations, foundations and organizations in support of expanding abortion access in the U.S.